hrr34-fec5/calendar-component/README.md

 npm install -g webpack
 npm install
 ```

+### Preparing MySQL

+This project uses mySQL and Sequelize.
+In order to use it correctly, you will need to configure a file to match your credentials.

+To aid in this process, there is a `config/configExample.js` file.

+1. Make a copy of this file in the same directory named `config.js`
+2. Update the credentials to meet your environment.

 ### Seeding Database
 For testing and development purposes, it may be useful to seed the database.